 It is proposed to clarify the text of A.1 clause 3.1.6 as follows:

-3.1.6 Material such as text, diagrams, etc., submitted as a contribution to the work of ITU-T is presumed by ITU to have no restrictions in order to permit the normal distribution of this material for discussions within the appropriate groups and possible use, in whole or in part, in any resulting ITU-T Recommendations that are published.
-By submitting a contribution to ITU-T, authors acknowledge this condition of submission.
-In addition, authors may state any specific conditions on other uses of their contribution.
+3.1.6 ITU-T members should assure that material such as text, diagrams, etc., submitted as their contribution to the work of ITU-T is free of restrictions in order to permit the normal distribution of this material for discussions within the appropriate groups and possible use, in whole or in part, in any resulting ITU-T Recommendations that are published.
+In addition, ITU-T members may state any specific conditions on other uses of their contribution.
+If a contribution proposes to make normative reference to, or to incorporate text, diagrams, etc. from a document from another organization, the source document should be clearly identified, but not included in the contribution.
+If a proposal for making a reference or incorporation is accepted, the group may proceed according to A.5 or A.25 as appropriate.

 _____________________